 Other Reasons We Like VyprVPN

 VyprVPN can be setup on Windows, macOS, Android and iOS in minutes.
-The layout of the desktop version could be improved, but the mobile apps are much better.
+Its interface is dated, but it’s not hard to use.

 An FAQ is available to guide you through minor problems.
-Further help can be found by contacting the support staff through live chat or email.
-The live chat is the quickest option, but if your problem is more technical, we recommend you use email as the help is more thorough.
+Further help can be found by contacting the support staff through live chat or email, 24/7.
+The live chat is the quickest option, but either of the options isn’t great as the help is brief.

-VyprVPN has a reasonable price but there isn’t a refund policy to fall back on.
-That said, there is a three-day trial that should provide you with enough time to check it out before buying.
+VyprVPN has a reasonable price and there is a 30-day money-back guarantee that should provide you with enough time to check it out before buying.

 - Chameleon protocol